exochron/MountJournalEnhanced/README.md

 + Auto-favor new learned mounts
 + Resize the journal window
 + Works with ElvUI
++ Set own notes for each mount.
+They're played within mount tooltips and the journal display.

 ## Fixes also
 + the ridiculous fly in animation of the rider